bandwidth-brothers/ss-driver-location-streaming/README.md

 When the producer is first run, Google Maps API calls will be made to get directions for a delivery.
 Coordinates will be generated based off the directions, and the points will be saved into a file.
-If no deliveries have been added to the database since the previous run, the coordinate data will be retrieved from these files, and no API calls will need to be made for the deliveries.
+On the next run, if no deliveries have been added to the database since the previous run, the coordinate data will be retrieved from these files, and no API calls will need to be made for the deliveries.

 #### Consume the producer in an application